Corbel (typeface)

-Corbel is a humanist sans-serif typeface designed by Jeremy Tankard for Microsoft and released to consumers in 2007.
+Corbel is a humanist sans-serif typeface designed by Jeremy Tankard for Microsoft.
 It is part of the ClearType Font Collection, a suite of fonts from various designers released with Windows Vista.
 All start with the letter C to reflect that they were designed to work well with Microsoft's ClearType text rendering system, a text rendering engine designed to make text clearer to read on LCD monitors.
 The other fonts in the same group are Calibri, Cambria, Candara, Consolas and Constantia.